robinhood/faust/docs/userguide/vskafka.rst

 - ``.process()``

-    Process in KS calls a Processor and is usually used to also call periodic actions (punctucation).
+    Process in KS calls a Processor and is usually used to also call periodic actions (punctuation).
 In Faust you'd rather create a background task:

     .. code-block:: python